Your biotech mastery is so extensive you could explain the complexities of gene editing to a single cell organism.

 Your cover letter gives you the freedom to address things you couldn’t squeeze into your resume.
 Maybe you’ve got a gap in your career because you took time off to further your education, or maybe you’re shifting from a different industry into biotech.
 Our guide on writing a cover letter is your perfect starting point to touch on the nuances.

-When you feel ready to put pen to paper, check out our professionally approved cover letter examples and our handy guide on cover letter formatting to make your application stand out in the biotech crowd.
+When you feel ready to put pen to paper, check out our professionally approved cover letter examples to make your application stand out in the biotech crowd.

-Whether you’re in a time crunch or want a foolproof way to avoid typos or grammar errors, give our Cover Letter Builder a try.
+Pressed for time?
+Why not give our Cover Letter Builder a try?
 It auto-generates sentences tailored for jobs in fields like biotech.
 Better yet, you can customize it to sound just like you and showcase your unique accomplishments.

 Next, you may be wondering what’s in store for you as you start or advance in your biotech career.
 Let’s take a look.